IOD Area MAP from BOM -Australia

 Positive IOD phase

 Westerly winds weaken along the equator allowing warm water to shift towards Africa.
 Changes in the winds also allow cool water to rise up from the deep ocean in the east.
 This sets up a temperature difference across the tropical Indian Ocean with cooler than normal water in the east and warmer than normal water in the west.
+The SST difference of +0.4ºC or higher is considered as Positive IOD phase.

 Generally this means there is more moisture than normal in the atmosphere over West Indian Ocean & Arabian Sea.
 This changes the path of weather systems coming towards India, often resulting in more rainfall during Southwest Monsoon.